Refugee wave from the People's Republic of China to British Hong Kong

-British Hong Kong was a major destination for refugees fleeing China in the 20th century.
+In the 20th century, British Hong Kong became a very popular destination for refugees fleeing from China.

 History

 Before Communist China

 China suffered a chronic refugee crisis in the first half of the 20th century, which worsened in the 1940s due to the Second World War and the Chinese Civil War.
 Hong Kong was an attractive destination for those leaving China; the China-Hong Kong border imposed few restrictions on freedom of movement.
 The colony implemented formal immigration controls in 1940 after Japan captured Guangzhou during the Second Sino-Japanese War; the controls had limited success.

+The Chinese Civil War and subsequent years

-Controls tightened at the end of the civil war.
+The British authorities dramatically tightened immigration controls at the end of the Chinese Civil War.
 Hong Kong imposed new immigration regulations in April 1949, partly as a security measure against the Communists, and established the Frontier Closed Area border zone in 1951.
-On the Chinese side, the PRC - motivated by distrust of the Western Bloc - restricted cross-border movement in February 1952 by requiring entry and exit permits.
+On the Chinese side, the Peoples’ Republic of China, motivated by its distrust of the Western Bloc and its desire to prevent the well-off from emigrating, restricted cross-border movement in February 1952 by requiring entry and exit permits.

 Refugees continued to arrive after the Second World War.
-Another wave occurred as the newly founded PRC consolidated its control in southern China.
+Another wave occurred as the newly founded Peoples’ Republic of China consolidated its control in southern China.
+During this period, a large number of Kuomintang members along with their families and refugees crossed the border into Hong Kong, forming the base of the Pro-ROC camp, which was very influential during the Cold War.
 By 1957, a third of Hong Kong's population of 2.5 million were refugees.
-Nonetheless, PRC measures did make natural growth the main source of population growth in Hong Kong.
+Nonetheless, Peoples’ Republic of China measures did make natural growth the main source of population growth in Hong Kong.